-1. Class attendance is necessary to acquire the knowledge required to engage with peers in course discussions. - Students are responsible for using material from the theory section of the module as well as the online textbook for discussions and essays. - Students are responsible for using APA style for all submitted assignments unless otherwise indicated.
+1. Class attendance is necessary to acquire the knowledge required to engage with peers in course discussions, and to demonstrate breadth and depth knowledge of the module learning outcomes and course learning objectives as outlined in the syllabus and throughout the course. - Students are responsible for using material from the theory section of the module as well as the online textbook for discussions and essays. - Students are responsible for using APA style for all submitted assignments unless otherwise indicated.